birdybro/MkDocs_MiSTer_old/docs/basics/video.md

 ```ini
 vsync_adjust=0
 ```
-This matches the refresh rate of your monitor (e.g. 60hz) and has about 2-3 frames of lag.
+This matches the refresh rate of your monitor (e.g. 60hz) and has about 1-2 frames of lag.
 Video output can be a little jittery as the core is still running at it's native rate, which isn't exactly 60hz.
 ```ini
 vsync_adjust=1
 ```
 This makes the video output at exactly the frame rate of the game (e.g. 60.6hz).
-It has 1-2 frames of lag, but it is less compatible with modern televisions.
+It has 1 frame of lag, but it is less compatible with modern televisions.
 Video output is very smooth.
 ```ini
 vsync_adjust=2
 ```